-While HVAC systems are made to be sturdy and durable, they are no match for the havoc that the twin elements of snow and ice can unleash.
+While HVAC systems are made to be sturdy and durable, they are no match for the havoc that the twin elements of snow and ice can unleash, which means it’s vital that you protect your HVAC.
 Weather experts are predicting colder, wetter weather this winter in Washington State.
 That makes this an opportune time to plan for protecting your HVAC system so they continue to keep you warm and comfortable in your home.

 Airflow is critical for HVACs to operate properly.
 An HVAC unit that is caked in ice or buried in snow could sustain damage and probably not work correctly when you need it most.
 Your HVAC system could freeze or shutdown when bombarded with the most extreme winter weather.

-Here are some recommendations for keeping your HVAC system in good working order during the harsh winter weather.
+Here are some recommendations for protecting your HVAC during the harsh winter weather.